Kray-G/kinx/docs/utility/debugger.md

 Use the command of `h`.

 ```
-> h
 Kinx Debugger version 0.1.0

 [Common]
   h, help               Display this help.
+  !, history            Display a command history.
+  !!
+Do the previous command in history.
+  !
+[N]                 Do the [N]th command in history.

 [Flow]
-  n                     Run to the next line.
+  n                     Run until the next line by step-in.
+  nn                    Run until the next line by step-out.
-  r                     Run to the next breakpoint.
+  r                     Run until the next breakpoint.
   b                     Show breakpoints.
   b [L]                 Toggle the breakpoint to the line [L].
   b -                   Remove all breakpoints.